InserirAquiNome/crypto/mailing_lists.md

 To subscribe them go to [more information about this list](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/).

-## How to download archive mailing lists and import them to Claws Mail
+## How to download archived mailing lists and import them to Claws Mail

 1. On the site download the compressed file of mailing lists.